PayPal Betting Sites and Bonuses

 If you choose to get a PayPal account, you’ll save yourself a lot of time when it comes to withdrawing your winnings, but there are plenty of other benefits to enjoy by using PayPal at online betting sites:

 You’re only ever a few clicks away from depositing with PayPal at an online betting site.
 Using this e-wallet is pretty effortless and it’s actually a good user experience betting with PayPal.
-We’ve listed a lot of PayPal benefits, but feel free to continue using your payment method of choice such as your debit card or credit card.
+We’ve listed a lot of PayPal benefits, but feel free to continue using your payment method of choice such as your debit card.
 If you don’t yet use PayPal, though, it’s worth adding to your payment portfolio.

 Ok, so we’ve covered the pros, but are there any cons to using PayPal for sports betting?